Esports in College: What You Need to Know (2025)

 College majors for gamers

-Whether you want to one day work in the competitive gaming industry or simply enjoy playing with like-minded people, there are plenty of options to find the perfect major while playing esports in college.
+Whether you want to one day work in the competitive gaming industry or just enjoy playing with like-minded people, there are plenty of options to find the perfect major while playing esports in college.

 Video Game Development

+Learn to code and design games for multiple platforms using languages like C++, Unity, and JavaScript.
+Classes typically cover AI, VR, and game testing—giving you hands-on experience before graduation.
 This major could create opportunities for work with companies like Rockstar Games, Blizzard Entertainment, Electronic Arts, Ubisoft, and Activision.

 Graphic or Interactive Media Design